frederic-perez/AmE-dictionary/data/dictionary.md

 __glower<sup>1</sup>__ _n_ A sullen or angry stare. _Syn_ glare _His frown deepened into a glower of resentment._
 __glower<sup>2</sup>__ _v_ :five::hammer: (glowered, glowering)
 __glue > a glue-type player__
-__glum__ _adj_ :five: To be glum is to be sad.
+__glum__ _adj_ :six: To be glum is to be sad.
 Glum is a word for being depressed, bummed out, or down in the dumps.
 People who are glum are sometimes said to be sullen, brooding, morose, and moody.
 Glum folks don’t smile, giggle, or laugh — and they’re rarely seen holding balloons.
 Being glum is a little more outward-directed than just being sad.
 To be glum is to act sad in front of other people, almost like you want them to ask, “Why so glum?” _Dell and H.P.
-Might not be joyful, but should be they be glum?_ _Glum news._
+Might not be joyful, but should be they be glum?_ _Glum news._ _He sounded glum._
 __glut<sup>1</sup>__ _n_ :seven: A glut is too much of something.
 A glut of gas in the marketplace can lower its price.
 A glut of heavy metal T-shirts in your dresser, however, has nothing to do with the economy but might be a signal that it’s time to clean your room.
 __glut<sup>2</sup>__ _v_
 __glutton__ _n_ A person who eats and drinks excessively or voraciously. _Syn_ gourmand, gorger, gannet, gobbler, pig _He is a real glutton when it comes to junk food, but somehow he stays skinny as a toothpick._